yevgeni-integrate-ai/VFAE/README.md

 ### Add a link to Kathryn's McLean's article

 One of our core values at integrate.ai is to Love People.
-We mean this in every sense, as we shared in ([this post](https://medium.com/@integrate.ai/love-people-our-1-company-value-d62ab33f44ba)), but one that is pertinent to our machine learning team is to build models ethically, considering how their output may impact people's lives.
+We mean this in every sense, as we shared in ([this post](https://medium.com/@integrate.ai/love-people-our-1-company-value-d62ab33f44ba)), but the one that is pertinent to our machine learning team is to build models ethically, considering how their output may impact people's lives.

 We work with large enterprises and apply machine learning to consumer behavioural data to help our clients increase the overall lifetime value of their customers, i.e., to guide them to the next best action or product to create stronger relationships with the business.
 There are different attributes and behaviours that we could consider when building our models and some of them are socially sensitive: for many use cases, we don't want things like gender, ethnicity, or marital status to influence our predictions.

 As much as we Love People, we also love cake (did anybody say red velvet?).
 And we really love having our cake and eating it too.
-When it comes to managing potential sources of bias in models, Variational Fair Autoencoders (VFAE) allow us to do just that.
-(KH COMMENT -- can you put a link here back to the original paper?)
+When it comes to managing potential sources of bias in models, Variational Fair Autoencoders (VFAE) allow us to do just that ([Louizos et al. 2016](https://arxiv.org/abs/1511.00830)).

+Generally, machine learning (ML) models take a set of inputs and are trained to learn how to predict a target.
+Inputs could be images, in which case the target could be the classification of objects in the images.
+Inputs could be text, with the target being corresponding text in a different language, if we were interested in creating a model that would translate for us.
+And the list goes on.
+ML models are very flexible in what inputs they accept and what targets they can be trained to predict.

-Briefly, autoencoders are machine learning models that reproduce the input data used to train an algorithm.
-This is in contrast to typical models, in which the target variable is different from the input.
-(KH COMMENT - explain what a target variable is.
-Also, maybe it would be a good idea to define "encoding" and "decoding" at this spot?)
-Autoencoders allow us to transform a dataset into a new mathematical representation, or latent space, that has a different representation of the original data.
+Autoencoders are a unique type of ML models in which the input and output are very similar to one another, and in some cases identical.
+Autoencoders typically have two channels.
+The first performs an "encoding" of the input data into a new mathematical representation, or latent space, that has a different representation of the original data.
+This "encoded" data then feeds into a "deconding" channel which attempts to transform the latent representation of the data, back into the original space.
 Why would we do this?
-One powerful application relates to helping an algorithm work better on real-world data: using a VAE, we can inject noise into the input, and while trying to predict the “clean” dataset, we will obtain a model that is very flexible to more messy, real-world data.
-(KH COMMENT - can you give one more example of why we'd use VAEs in practice before we shift to VFAEs?
-These are great!)
+One powerful application relates to helping an algorithm work better on real-world data: using an autoencoder, we can inject noise into the input, and while trying to predict the “clean” dataset, we will obtain a model that is very flexible to more messy, real-world data.
+Another application is the reduction in the dimensionality of the original dataset.
+ML models require more resources to train, the more features are included in the input data.
+By encoding the data into a latent space with a lower dimension, we can save on computational resources, while at the same time still retaining the most valuable components of the data.

 The word variational refers to Bayesian techniques to approximate the posterior, i.e. the probability distribution of the output, the model is trying to predict.
-(KH COMMENT - add a few more sentences about this)
+In practice, this means we make assumptions regarding the probability distribution of our target and latent representation, with the outcome being that instead of attempting to predict the exact probability distributions, we only aim for an approximation.
+This results in significant computaional simplification, with a minor reduction in ultimate precision (so long as the assumed probability distributions are reasonable).

 Most interesting, and novel, is the fair component.
 In VFAEs, we explicitly give information about the properties of the data we do not want influencing our models.
 The latent version of a dataset generated by this model contains much of the valuable details of the original dataset, but without any influence of the sensitive information.
 We can then train models on this latent representation, and obtain good predictions that are not biased or influenced by sensitive properties of the people included in the dataset.